htc-ccis1301/fall-2016/src/morea/css-basics/ex-dev-tools-p1.md

 ### Task 4
 Locate the element that contains all of the Weekly Specials content in the DOM.
-Locate the element that contains all of that "yellow" content, not just the header that says "Weekly Specials".
+Make sure that you are locating the element that contains all of that *yellow* content, not just the header that says "Weekly Specials".
+When you select this element, you should see the highlight stretch across the full width of the page, covering all of that *yellow* content.

 Select that element and expand the tree to show its children.
 - What is the name of element used?
 - What attributes are on the element?
 - How many child elements does it contain?